2025 Legislative Session Bill Summaries

 IASB is registered in support of the bill because it offers federal funding and opportunities for students interested in robotics.
 The bill passed the Senate by a vote of 46-0 and passed the House by a vote of 95-0.
 It will now be sent to Governor Reynolds for her signature.

 SF 369—Civics Test as a Graduation Requirement: This bill would require students to obtain a 60% score on a test that uses questions from the U.S. citizenship test to graduate or earn a GED.
 Students could take the test as many times as needed to earn a passing score.
-An amendment by the committee instructs the Department of Education to distribute a 100-question test for school districts to use.
+The Department of Education will distribute a 100-question test for school districts to use.
+A Senate amendment moves the implementation of this requirement to the 2026-27 school year.

 IASB is registered for the bill.
 We support the overall intent of the bill and appreciate that it is a local decision to set up the school safety assessment team.
-The bill passed the Senate by a vote of 48-0.
+The bill passed the Senate by a vote of 48-0 and passed the House by a vote of 91-0.
+The bill will now be sent to Governor Reynolds for her signature.

 SF 171—Reorganization and Dissolution Timeline: This bill extends the timeline for completing a school district dissolution or reorganization to allow the process to be completed without repeating in steps that have already been taken, like required public hearings and votes.